Bit plane: Bitmap displays

 Some computers displayed graphics in bit-plane format, most notably PC with EGA graphics card, the Amiga and Atari ST, contrasting with the more common packed format.
 This allowed certain classes of image manipulation to be performed using bitwise operations (especially by a blitter chip), and parallax scrolling effects.

 Video motion estimation

 Some motion estimation algorithms can be performed using bit planes (e.g. after the application of a filter to turn salient edge features into binary values).
 This can sometimes provide a good enough approximation for correlation operations with minimal computational cost.
 This relies on an observation that the spatial information is more significant than the actual values.
 Convolutions may be reduced to bit shift and popcount operations, or performed in dedicated hardware.

-Neural nets
+Neural networks

 Bitplane formats may be used for passing images to Spiking neural networks, or low precision approximations to neural networks/convolutional neural networks.